openstack-archive/fuel-specs/specs/8.0/multi-rack-static.rst

 interface cannot handle coincident VLAN IDs.

 Change 5.
 a.
-Setting of VIP addresses will be allowed together with change of other networking parameters via urls:
-/clusters/<cluster_id>/network_configuration/neutron/,
-/clusters/<cluster_id>/network_configuration/nova_network/.
-VIPs are returned there now by GET request.
-It will be possible to set them via PUT request.
-VIPs addresses should be changed in 'vips' dict to be accepted by API.
-b.
-User-defined VIP addresses may match some networks known by Fuel or do not match any known networks.
-Anyway, VIP address provided is saved into DB as occupied.
-So, it cannot be used for other purposes.
-c.
-To cancel manual address setup for particular VIP, user should set it to 'null' in network configuration YAML file ('None' in JSON) and run the same API PUT request.

-Change 6.
-a.
 Change the verification of floating ranges to allow floating range to match any of Public networks in environment.
 Now it may only match Public network from default node network group.
 b.
 Change the serialization of floating network to find appropriate Public network for floating ranges defined.

-Change 7.
-a.
-Add a environment-wide (for the first stage) selector of network from existing ones where default gateway will be taken from.
-Add it into attributes of environment (Settings tab).
-b.
-Serialize default gateways on nodes according to that selection.

-Change 8.
-a.
-IP ranges of Admin networks should automatically be modified so that they do not include VIP addresses which were set by user.
-Such request for VIP address changing will be rejected if desired VIP address matches any known node's address.

 Data model
 ----------